ICD23/hw1/README.md

 We have provided these commands in the Makefile, feel free to modify them according your needs.

+# Test

+You can use the command `make test` for testing, and we will use the original test case result as your score, but the `test/` dir will be replaced when grading.

 # Submission

 You can use the `make pack` command to zip your work, and upload it to new E3.